joedawson/youtube/README.md

 # Laravel 5 - YouTube Video Upload

-**Please note, that this package will only work with a single YouTube account and does not support multiple accounts.**

 ## Installation

 To install, use the following to pull the package in via Composer.